diveshuttam/termicoder-codechef-oauth/README.md

   - termicoder-predict (predicting possible tags of a unknown problem using NLP and input constraints)

 ## NOTE
-codechef oauth does not support oauth for teams yet
+codechef does not support oauth for teams yet so termicoder doesn't work for teams